Presentations and Publications,

 Version Features and Roadmap, Workshops and Training

-[NEW RELEASE 1.5 Recommended Now Available!
-Click "Download" Button at right...]
+[NEW RELEASE 1.6 Recommended Now Available!
+Click "Download" Button to the right...]

 What is HydroDesktop?

 HydroDesktop is a free and open source GIS enabled desktop application that helps you search for, download, visualize, and analyze hydrologic and climate data registered with the CUAHSI Hydrologic Information System.

 Please use the following citation to refer to HydroDesktop in your publications:

 Ames, D.P., Horsburgh, J.S., Cao, Y., Kadlec, J., Whiteaker, T., and Valentine, D., 2012.
 HydroDesktop: Web Services-Based Software for Hydrologic Data Discovery, Download, Visualization, and Analysis.